-(1) An activity specialist who has department specified specialized education, training, or experience;

-(2) An audiologist eligible for a certificate of clinical competency in audiology or possessing the equivalent education and clinical experience;
+- (1) An activity specialist who has department specified specialized education, training, or experience; - (2) An audiologist eligible for a certificate of clinical competency in audiology or possessing the equivalent education and clinical experience;

-(3) A dental hygienist defined, licensed and regulated by chapter 18.29 RCW;

-(4) A dietitian either:

-(a) Eligible for registration by the American Dietetic Association under requirements in effect on January 17, 1974; or

-(b) With a baccalaureate degree whose major studies covered food and nutrition, dietetics, or food service management; plus one year supervisory experience in the dietetic service of a health care institution; and annual participation in continuing dietetic education;

-(5) An occupational therapist who graduated from a program in occupational therapy or who possesses the equivalent of such education or training and meets all Washington state legal requirements;

-(6) A pharmacist who is licensed by the Washington state board of pharmacy to engage in the practice of pharmacy;

-(7) A physical therapist, meaning someone practicing physical therapy as defined in RCW 18.74.010(3).
-Physical therapist does not include massage operators as defined in RCW 18.108.010;

-(8) A physician as defined, licensed and regulated by chapter 18.71 RCW or an osteopathic physician as defined, licensed and regulated by chapter 18.57 RCW;

-(9) A psychologist as defined, licensed and regulated by chapter 18.83 RCW;

-(10) A qualified mental retardation professional;

-(11) A registered nurse as defined by chapter 18.88A RCW;

-(12) A social worker who is a graduate of a school of social work; or

-(13) A speech pathologist either:

-(a) Eligible for a certificate of clinical competence in speech pathology; or

-(b) Possessing the equivalent education and clinical experience.
+- (3) A dental hygienist defined, licensed and regulated by chapter 18.29 RCW; - (4) A dietitian either: - (a) Eligible for registration by the American Dietetic Association under requirements in effect on January 17, 1974; or - (b) With a baccalaureate degree whose major studies covered food and nutrition, dietetics, or food service management; plus one year supervisory experience in the dietetic service of a health care institution; and annual participation in continuing dietetic education; - (5) An occupational therapist who graduated from a program in occupational therapy or who possesses the equivalent of such education or training and meets all Washington state legal requirements; - (6) A pharmacist who is licensed by the Washington state board of pharmacy to engage in the practice of pharmacy; - (7) A physical therapist, meaning someone practicing physical therapy as defined in RCW 18.74.010(3).
+Physical therapist does not include massage operators as defined in RCW 18.108.010; - (8) A physician as defined, licensed and regulated by chapter 18.71 RCW or an osteopathic physician as defined, licensed and regulated by chapter 18.57 RCW; - (9) A psychologist as defined, licensed and regulated by chapter 18.83 RCW; - (10) A qualified intellectual disability professional; - (11) A registered nurse as defined by chapter 18.88A RCW; - (12) A social worker who is a graduate of a school of social work; or - (13) A speech pathologist either: - (a) Eligible for a certificate of clinical competence in speech pathology; or - (b) Possessing the equivalent education and clinical experience.

-[Statutory Authority: RCW 71A.20.140.
-01-10-013, § 388-835-0030, filed 4/20/01, effective 5/21/01.]
+[Statutory Authority: RCW 71A.12.030 and 44.04.280.
+WSR 15-09-069, § 388-835-0030, filed 4/15/15, effective 5/16/15.
+Statutory Authority: RCW 71A.20.140.
+WSR 01-10-013, § 388-835-0030, filed 4/20/01, effective 5/21/01.]